 - Kunsthistorisches Museum: Home to masterpieces by Raphael, Caravaggio, and Bruegel, this is a must for art aficionados.

-- Belvedere Palace: Famous for housing Gustav Klimt’s The Kiss, this baroque palace also offers stunning views of the city.
+- Belvedere Palace: Famous for housing Gustav Klimt’s The Kiss, this baroque palace itself is gorgeous.

 - Albertina Museum: A blend of classical and contemporary art, with rotating exhibitions that cater to ‘diverse’ tastes.

-I’ve already written a very silly guide to Vienna’s art galleries and museums, so if you enjoy pretending that you understand what’s going on, then do check that out.
+I’ve already written a very silly guide to Vienna’s art galleries and museums, so if you don’t know your kisses from your towers of Babel, you might find it useful.

 Natural History Museum

-Traveling with kids?
-The Natural History Museum is a crowd-pleaser.
-Your little ones will love the towering (and moving) dinosaur model, while the extensive collection of stuffed animals offers plenty of weird and wonderful creatures for them to gawp at.
-It’s an educational and entertaining stop that’s perfect for a chilly winter day.
+Travelling with kids?
+The Natural History Museum is definitely a crowd pleaser.
+Your little ones will love/hate the giant moving dinosaur model, while the extensive collection of stuffed animals offers plenty of weird and wonderful creatures for them to gawp and laugh at.
+It’s an educational and entertaining stop that works even better when the weather outside is freezing, as it often is here in December.

 Museum of Science and Technology (Technisches Museum Wien)